C++ · Computer Science · OOP

 Example: class CarExample: Car myCar

-Analogy: A class is like a cookie cutter; objects are the cookies themselves.
+A class is like a cookie cutter; objects are the cookies themselves.
+The cutter defines the shape, but only the actual cookies have dough, flavour, and sprinkles.

 Polymorphism